Looking for the Top Things To Do in New York City?

 New York is filled with plenty of fun, historical, and classic things to do.
 One of the most unique ways to tour the city is to take a food tour through one of its neighborhoods.

-Greenwich Village is on of those areas that feels as if you are walking through a movie set.
+Greenwich Village is one of those areas that feel as if you are walking through a movie set.
 Tree-lined streets, brownstones, and cafes are everywhere and the food is delicious!
 We took a Greenwich Village Food Tour and it was one of the highlights of our New York City trip.

 This food tour was centered around Italian food and we all left with a full stomach.
 We tasted cheese, pasta meatballs, olive oil, pizza, soppressata, cookies, and cannoli.
-Our tour guide not only took us to quaint restaurants and shops, but explained the history of the area and some fun trivia facts from movie and TV films.
+Our tour guide not only took us to quaint restaurants and shops but explained the history of the area and some fun trivia facts from movies and TV films.
+It was an adventure in NYC I will never forget!

 Description of Gullivers Gate By Thrifty Family Travels